revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 -------------
 {:.section}

-__Time-like tree__: A phylogeny with branch lengths measured in units of time.
+__Alignment__: Multiple sequence alignment.

+__Time-like tree__: Phylogeny with branch lengths measured in units of time.
 If the leaves have been sampled at the same time, for example, at the present, a time-tree is ultrametric.

-__Substitution-like tree__: A phylogeny with branch lengths measured in units of substitutions.
-Usually, substitution-like trees are obtained from a phylogenetic analyses of multiple sequence alignments.
+__Substitution-like tree__: Phylogeny with branch lengths measured in units of substitutions.
+Usually, substitution-like trees are obtained from a phylogenetic analyses of alignments.

 __Calibration__: Absolute node calibration; an interval of time that specifies the possible age of a node of a time-like tree.